 Superficial spreading melanoma (SSM, 60–70% of cases) shows horizontal growth histologically and can be in situ or invasive.
 Generally, the ABCDE criteria characteristics are helpful for diagnosis.
 However, the lack of pigmentation in amelanotic melanoma means it is frequently misdiagnosed and removed late.
 Nodular melanoma can arise within superficial spreading melanoma.

 Acral lentiginous melanoma (5–10% of cases) arises on the thickened skin of the soles and palms.
 It may also arise under the nails (subungual melanoma), where it first appears as an irregular broadening band of pigmentation, often with the pigmentation of adjacent nail fold (Hutchinson's sign).
 Acral lentiginous melanoma is the predominant melanoma of non-whites.

 Subungual melanoma is often diagnosed late after the nail has split or been lost.
 It has a poor prognosis and is treated by amputation of the distal phalanx.
 It can be difficult to distinguish from haemorrhage, especially if there is no history of trauma.
 Pigmentation in the skin around the nail is characteristic (Hutchinson's sign).

-Lentigo maligna (LM, Hutchinson's freckle, 5-15% cases) is a common pigmented lesion on the exposed skin of the older patient and is melanoma in situ arising in sun damaged skin (face or neck).
+Lentigo maligna (LM, Hutchinson's freckle, 5–15% cases) is a common pigmented lesion on the exposed skin of the older patient and is melanoma in situ arising in sun-damaged skin (face or neck).
 Complete surgical excision is recommended but not always practical.
 In some very elderly patients, careful observation is acceptable.
-The role of imiquimod in such cases is under investigation, as clinical and histological resolution in some lesions has been reported with prolonged use.
+The role of imiquimod in such cases is under investigation, as the clinical and histological resolution in some lesions has been reported with prolonged use.

 The development of a papule or nodule in about 5% of LM is due to invasive disease (lentigo maligna melanoma).